 Innocents at Risk: Nonprofit organization dedicated to educating citizens about the trafficking issue and mobilizing churches, civic groups, and individuals to help raise awareness in their communities.
 Their Airline Initiative training program, founded in cooperation with a concerned American Airlines flight attendant, teaches flight attendants to spot victims and report the activity.

 Be an informed consumer: Check out the 2016 Dirty Dozen List from the National Center on Sexual Exploitation for a list of companies whose policies facilitate, normalize, or protect access to pornography and other forms of objectification and exploitation.
 On the positive side, the watchdog group also reports victories: companies who have improved their policies or made a commitment to protect human dignity.
+Also see "The Fashion Revolution" and www.thegoodtrade.com for ways to buy carefully and know whether the workers who made your clothing received a fair wage and safe working conditions.

 For an hour-by-hour summary of how much daily life is affected by human trafficking, download the State Department's "A Day in Your Life: Touched by Modern Slavery."